cssfrankfurt/cssfrankfurt.de/docs/community/community.md

-# :rainbow: Meetups
+# :rainbow: Frank Community

-The Frankfurt tech scene is growing.
-Here is a list of meetups in the area that you may find interesting.
-Frankfurt is also quite international, so if you don't speak German, don't worry.
-The community gladly welcomes new members of all languages!
+Frank Community is a joint community effort to encourage cross-community comunication and efforts for all communities and meetups in the Rhein Main region.
+This is a list of participating meetups and communities.

+- [Hacktoberfest Frankfurt](https://hacktoberfest.frank.communtiy) - Rhein Main's biggest Open Source celebration event
 - [Vue.js Frankfurt](https://vue.frank.community) - The Vue community in Frankfurt.
 Sister meetup of CSS Frankfurt.
 Events are mostly in English

-*Want to add your meetup/community to the list?
-Contribute on [GitHub](https://github.com/frankcommunity/)!*
+*Want to become a part of the Frank Community?
+Get in touch with us! hello@frank.community*